tomasulo/appointment-service/README.md

 A service to schedule appointments with avi medical practices.

-## Local Development
+## Development

-This project is built with Java 17 and Gradle.
+This project is built with Java 17 and the architecture follows a pragmatic approach of the Ports & Adapters pattern.

 ### Starting the service